manucorporat/openviewhealth/readme.md

 ### 🌐 Open source, open data

-Open View Health is open source app licensed under the MIT license.
+OpenView Health is open source app licensed under the MIT license.
 Medical data donated to the platform also becomes part of truly public dataset, available to anyone interested.